East Grand Forks wins its first of the year and both teams enter playoffs at 1-7.

 Following a scoreless first quarter, East Grand Forks scored two touchdowns in the second quarter with running back Brady McDonald running in a six-yard touchdown with 7:58 left, and wide receiver Clarke Peterson shedding a tackle after a catch and going 34 yards on a pass from quarterback Trevor Selk with 1:38 left.

 The Pirates had eight first downs in the first half but penalties and negative plays stopped the Pirates from getting points.

 East Grand Forks added to its lead about three minutes into the third quarter with McDonald punching in a one-yard touchdown for an 18-0 lead.

-Page 2 of 2 - The Green Wave went up 20-0 with a second left in the third quarter when a high snap by the Pirates went through the end zone.
+The Green Wave went up 20-0 with a second left in the third quarter when a high snap by the Pirates went through the end zone.

 East Grand Forks then went up 28-0 five minutes into the fourth quarter when tight end Gilbert Trevino caught a 14-yard touchdown pass from Selk and running back Tye Ausmus ran in a two-point conversion.

 Crookston got on the board with 42 seconds left in the fourth quarter when junior fullback Mike Hajostek rushed in a two-yard touchdown.
 Junior Joey Koenig then kicked in the extra point.

 Junior quarterback Parker Salentine had his best game under center, completing 15-of-24 passes for 155 yards.
 Senior tight end Parker Epema was his favorite target with eight receptions for 67 yards.
 Junior wide receiver Ryan Porter caught three passes for 41 yards.
 Junior Luke Edlund had three receptions for 15 yards, while Koenig had one catch for 32 yards.